prizmatik666/epstein-ripper/README.md

 # epstein-ripper
 downloads .pdf files from DOJ website / epstein data-sets

+# this script has been made to work well in my WSL workspace that uses ubuntu 24.04 #

 DOJ Dataset-8 PDF Downloader (Resumable)

 A resumable, human-verified Playwright downloader for the U.S. Department of Justice Epstein Data Set 8 document release.